FabricMC/fabric-meta/README.md

 ]
 ```

 ### /v2/versions/loader/:game_version/:loader_version

-This returns the best intermediary for the supplied minecraft version, as well as the details for the supplied loader version.
+This returns the best intermediary for the supplied Minecraft version, as well as the details for the supplied loader version.
 This should be used if you want to install a specific version of loader along with some intermediary for a specific game version.

-Since version 0.1.1 `launcherMeta` is now included, this can be used to get the library's required by fabric-loader as well as the main class for each side.
+Since version 0.1.1 `launcherMeta` is now included, this can be used to get the libraries required by fabric-loader as well as the main class for each side.

 ```json
 {